 - Preheat the oven to 325 degrees.
 Prepare baking sheets with parchment paper.

-- In the bowl of a stand mixer or in a large bowl using a hand mixer, beat the butter & sugar and light and fluffy.
+- In a large bowl, beat the butter & sugar and light and fluffy using a hand mixer.

 - Add in the egg, egg yolk & vanilla.
 Beat until well combined.